Findomain/Findomain/README.md

 ![Findomain](images/findomain.png)

-// START HERE NEXT TIME YOU'RE EDITING

 The complete solution for domain recognition.
 Supports screenshotting, port scanning, importing data from other tools, subdomain monitoring, and more.
 Be alerted on your findings through services such as Discord, Slack, and Telegram.
 Multiple API Keys for sources and much more.

 ## Chat with us

 [![Chat on Discord](https://img.shields.io/discord/697050821057183777.svg?logo=discord)](https://discord.gg/y5JaRbX)

-The next table offers you the comparison about what is in Plus version that is not in free version (current repo).

-# What Findomain can do?
+# What Can Findomain Do?

-It table gives you a idea why you should use findomain and what it can do for you.
-The domain used for the test was aol.com in the following [BlackArch](https://blackarch.org) virtual machine:
+The following table demonstrates features that are available in the premium version (but not the free version) of Findomain.
+It aims to gives you an idea of why you should use Findomain and what it can do for you.
+The domain used for the test was aol.com.
+The details of the [BlackArch](https://blackarch.org) virtual machine used in the test are outlined below:

 ```
 Host: KVM/QEMU (Standard PC (i440FX + PIIX, 1996) pc-i440fx-3.1)